How to visualize Airtable data with Chartbrew

 Create a time series chart with Airtable data

-To know how to complete the request, we have to get the right API endpoint from Airtable.
+Next, we are going to configure the data request.
+In order to find the right endpoint where to send the request, we have to consult the API docs in Airtable.
 Head over to the Airtable API docs and select your new base.

-Once there, you will see both "visitors" and "pageviews" tables in the side menu.
-To start, select the Visitors Table and click on "List records".
+Once there, you will see both Visitors and Pageviews tables in the side menu.
+To start, select the Visitors Table and click on List records.
 The left view will show you how to request data.
 Copy the bit after the root of the API endpoint as shown in the picture below.

 We can now paste this part of the URL in Chartbrew to match the URL shown in the Airtable docs.
-You can delete the "maxRecords=3" bit since we want to get all the data.
-After you do that, press the "Run the request" button and you should get the data in a JSON format in the left section.
+You can delete the maxRecords=3 bit since we want to get all the data.
+After you do that, press the Run the request button and you should get the data in a JSON format in the left section.

 Another important step in making sure you get all the required data is to paginate requests.
 Airtable limits the number of records returned per request, but Chartbrew can automatically make multiple requests to get all the data.